Mysttt/Phasmophobia-Bot/README.md

 <p> <b>Phasmophobia Bot</b> includes a bunch of different commands which can help players learn about certain maps, items and ghosts.
 	<b>!ghost</b>: Will provide a list of all Ghosts within Phasmophobia
 	<b>!maps</b>: Will provide a list of all the Maps + Map Size within Phasmophobia
+	<b>!equipment</b> Will provide a list of all the Equipment Items within Phasmophobia
-<p> You can also find out specific information about a Ghost or Map. </p>
+<p> You can also find out specific information about a Ghostm Map or Any Equipment Item. </p>

 <h3><b>Examples:</b></h3>
 <b>!sprit</b>: